|What is a Swallowing Disorder?|

 and treat individuals with swallowing disorders.

-A BRS-S specialist has studied extensively and remains current on
+A BCS-S specialist has studied extensively and remains current on

 research in the field of swallowing and swallowing disorders.
-The BRS-S
+The BCS-S

 specialist provides appropriate, evidence-based treatment techniques to

 address the swallowing problem(s) of each individual, based upon the